aluxian/Tweeather/README.md

 #### Training

 90% of the tweets were used for training.
-The remaining 10% were used for testing.
+The remaining 10% was used for testing.

 #### Running